shrutityagi4102/myleetcodesolutions/README.md

 137. Maximum Number of Words You Can Type
 138. Shortest Distance to a Character
 139. Sort Array By Parity II
+140. Substrings of Size Three with Distinct Characters